erfianugrah/apmpy/README.md

 ## Features

 - Real-time tracking of APM and eAPM with customizable update intervals
+- RTS-specific eAPM calculation that considers the strategic value of different actions
 - Dynamic graphical display of APM and eAPM over time with adjustable time ranges
 - Peak APM and eAPM tracking for performance benchmarking
 - Average APM and eAPM calculation for long-term performance analysis